cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 enough field ensures this computation is too expensive to be feasible.
 (See
 {{DPRS23}}, Theorem 1.)
 Note that privacy is not susceptible to such attacks.

-Another way to mitigate this issue (or improve robustness in general) is to generate and verify multiple, independent proofs.
+Another way to mitigate this issue (or improve verifiability in general) is to generate and verify multiple, independent proofs.
 (See {{multiproofs}}.)
 For Prio3, the `PROOFS` parameter controls the number of proofs (at least one) that are generated and verified.
 In general the soundness error of the FLP is given